Teichlab/thymus_spatial_atlas/README.md

 ## Citing Our Work

-If you find our work useful for your research, please consider citing our preprint.
-The reference link will be provided shortly.
+If you find our work useful for your research, please consider citing our preprint - https://www.biorxiv.org/content/10.1101/2023.10.25.562925v1

 Thank you for your interest in our project.
 Cheers!